mawe6437/CSCI5828_BackyardSafari/README.md

-## Example of basic account system on React and MongoDB
-This is an example web application written in React to demonstrate basic account feature with MongoDB.
-You can create an account and sign in with email or tokens.
-I borrowed ( ported ) most of code from Meteor's account package which I love.
-I ported Meteor's account package because I could not find good examples to develop simple signup/signin system without using Meteor when I start using React
+## Backyard Safari !
+Built as a simple web application written in React with account longin capabilities with MongoDB.
+Inspired by pokemonGO, the user can then can create a game by uploading an image and description, with games stored in the MongoDB via a Node server.
+The App also has Search Games and My Games pages to view all games or games specific to the user.
+The user can then click on a game to view it and challenge other users with other uploaded images.

 ## Install
 ```